alanduUT/KorvaerialaCalc/README.md

 KorvaerialaCalc
 ===============
-This is a Kõrvaeriala Kalkulaator for a Programming Project.
+This is a monolithic Kõrvaeriala Kalkulaator for a Programming Project.
-Made by Alan Durnev and Nikita Kirienko (C)
+Made by Alan Durnev and Nikita Kirienko in 2014 (C)